frePPLe/frepple/doc/model-reference/buffers.rst

-                                     as a time value (aka days of inventory), you can set a post-operation timeon the producing operation of the buffer. minimum_calendar calendar          | Refers to a calendar storing the desired minimum inventory level, aka safety stock.
+                                     as a time value (aka days of inventory), you can set a post-operation timeon the producing operation of the buffer.
+                                   | Default is 0, indicating no safety stock.
+minimum_calendar calendar          | Refers to a calendar storing the desired minimum inventory
+                                     level, aka safety stock.
                                    | Use this field when the minimum inventory level is varying
                                      over time.
 Otherwise use the minimum field.
-If both fields are specified, the minimum field is ignored. maximum          double            | Refers to a calendar storing the maximum inventory level.
+If both fields are specified, the minimum field is ignored. maximum          double            | Desired maximum inventory, aka order-up-to level.
-                                   | This field is not used by the solver.
-                                   | A problem is reported when the inventory level is higher
-                                     than this limit.
+                                   | When the buffer needs to be replenished, the planning algorithm
+                                     tries to refill to this level.
+                                   | Default is 0, indicating replenishments of any quantity are
-maximum_calendar calendar          | Refers to a calendar storing the maximum inventory level.
+                                     accepted.
+Note that operations can still define constraints on the replenishment size. maximum_calendar calendar          | Refers to a calendar storing the maximum inventory level.
                                    | Use this field when the maximum inventory level is varying
                                      over time.
 Otherwise use the maximum field.
 If both fields